grpc/proposal/L10-c++-reactive-streams.md

 * Because this is a client streaming RPC, the parameter to `TestServiceImpl::Sum` is an `AnyPublisher<SumRequest>` instead of a `SumRequest` directly.
 This is the only difference between non-streaming and client streaming RPCs for application code.
 * `Sum()` as used here is a rather silly example, but it is possible for users of the API to write their own operators: [Here is the implementation of `Sum()`](https://github.com/per-gron/shuriken/blob/master/src/rs/include/rs/sum.h).
 Writing another operator is as easy as writing `Sum()`.
+* For more info on `Zip`, see its documentation [in rs](https://github.com/per-gron/shuriken/blob/master/src/rs/doc/reference.md#zippublisher) and [in ReactiveX](http://reactivex.io/documentation/operators/zip.html).

 #### Server streaming: FizzBuzz